haacked/haacked.com/_posts/2022/2022-11-07-so-you-want-to-speak-at-conferences.md

 ## Start small

 When I got the job, I knew that I would be invited to speak at conferences here and there.
 I had attended a few, but never saw myself speaking at them.
 So I started by contacting the local .NET User Group in Los Angeles (where I was living at the time) and asked if I could speak at the next meeting.
-They were happy to have me as they are always looknig for new speakers.
+They were happy to have me as they are always looking for new speakers.

 Speaking at local user groups or meetups is a great way to get started.
 One way to find such groups is through [Meetup.com](https://www.meetup.com/).
 For example, if you're specifically interested in .NET, the .NET Foundation has a list of [.NET meetups here](https://www.meetup.com/pro/dotnet/).